openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package_with_standard_user_data.rst

     life cycle management operations.
     It is not possible to delete the key of registered ``vimConnectionInfo``.
+  * ``vnfConfigurableProperties`` and ``extensions`` are optional parameter.
+    As with the update operation, these values are updated by performing JSON Merge Patch with the values set in the request parameter to the current values.
+    For ``metadata``, the value set before this operation is maintained.

 You can set following parameter in additionalParams: